g41nxe/11ty-matthew-freed-pottery-web/src/views/events.md

 notification:
   title: Last farmers market on October 21th!
-  subtitle: Market season comes to end and but you can still find all my pots and bows in my new online shop!
+  subtitle: Market season comes to end and but you can still find all my pots and bowls in my new online shop!
   cta:
     label: Shop Now
     url: /shop